temporalio/documentation/README.md

 #### Add info nodes to an Assembly guide config

-In the documentation repo, register the information node to a [guide configuration](https://github.com/temporalio/documentation/tree/main/assembly/guide-configs).
+In the documentation repo, register the information node in a [guide configuration](https://github.com/temporalio/documentation/tree/main/assembly/guide-configs) file.

 Arrange the information nodes to create a linear experience.

-In many cases, information nodes are attached to Developer guide configurations.
+In many cases, information nodes are attached to developer guide configurations.

 For example: